sidjaix/TechItEzEcommerce/README.md

   -- Enterprise : This will run the container using the Enterprise Edition -- EnterpriseCore : This will run the container using the Enterprise Edition Core

-- Run docker image
+- docker build -t techitez-sqlserver .
-  docker run -d --name techitez_sqlserver \
+- docker run -d --name techitez_sqlserver -e SA_PASSWORD='Admin@123' -e ACCEPT_EULA='1' -p 1433:1433 -v techitez-sqledge:/var/opt/mssql techitez-sqlserver
-  -e SA_PASSWORD='Admin@123' \
-  -e ACCEPT_EULA='1' \
-  -p 1433:1433 \
-  -v techitez-sqledge:/var/opt/mssql \
-  techitez-sqledgeserver
+- docker network connect techitez_network techitez_sqlserver

 ## Docker Push new build to Existing registry repo